 Let us shift gears and look at how to hold a successful podcast interview.

 For your podcast to be listed on Google Play and iTunes, you need to spend more time creating the title.
 Recent studies show that the current iTunes ranking algorithm gives more preference to podcasts that have interesting and compelling titles.
 Other factors used to rank podcasts on this platform include the total number of views accrued over time and subscribers.

-Optimize the title by including relevant keywords.
+Optimise the title by including relevant keywords.
 The audience should also be able to get an idea of what the podcast is all about from the title, so make sure that you use clear language, no obscure and non-intuitive words and phrases.